GroundhogState/Quantum_information_in_spin_chains/ref/results.md

 *  Plot scale parameters vs W & guess functional form
 *  Pick a reference length & apply scaling transform
 *  Extend to bose hubbard model

-# Centrality
-One can phrase the question of centrality in other ways.
-For example, given a node of high degree, how likely is it to be connected to other nodes of high degree?
-Figure 3 shows the PDF and CDF of the weighted mean of neighbours. $\mu$ compares the mean of the degree of the neighbours of $i$ to the mean degree of all nodes other than $i$.
-A value of $\mu_i=0$ shows that system $i$ is poorly connected, as either it has neighbours of low degree or it has only weak connections or both.
-A large $\mu_i$ indicates that the nodes connected strongly to system $i$ are also strongly connected relative to the mean, and so form a central cluster in the global system.
-For the localized phase, the distribution of $\mu$ peaks sharply at 1, showing that almost all nodes are equally central - the graph is nearly uniformly completely connected.